Fake CAPTCHA Scam Fuels International SMS Fraud in 2026

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 In 2026, a sophisticated scam abusing fake CAPTCHA pages has emerged, enabling hackers to execute costly international revenue share fraud (IRSF) via SMS.
-This article consolidates multiple corroborated reports to explain how the scam operates, who is affected, and actionable steps users and organizations can take to protect themselves.

 # Fake CAPTCHA Scam Fuels International SMS Fraud in 2026